 This post may contain affiliate links.

-For my birthday this year, I picked up a few new cookbooks.
+For my birthday year, I picked up a few new cookbooks.
 One of them was the Cookies & Cups Cookbook.
 Though I've salivated over many a thing in Shelly's lovely book, I've made Key Lime Pie Cookies and these amazing apple pie bars.
 Both undisputed winners.
 I can't wait to keep cooking and baking my way through this cookbook.

 These bars are out of control good.
 The salted caramel and tart Granny Smith apples are perfect for one another.
 They're perfect for enjoying some really classic Fall flavors.
 And, let's face it, the near-obscene amount of butter in these bars doesn't hurt, either.

 This recipe is modified slightly from the one found in the Cookies & Cups cookbook.